isawnyu/nabonassar/README.md

 ## Install

+1. Fork this repository then clone to your local context.
-1. Create and activate a python virtual environment.
+2. Create and activate a python virtual environment.
 Module has been tested under python 3.10.6.
-2. Install dependencies:
+3. Change working directory to the local clone and then install dependencies:

 ```
 $ pip install -U pip
 $ pip install -U -r requirements_dev.txt
 ```

+All dev and runtime dependencies will be installed.
+This module will be installed in "editable" fashion, so that local modifications can be tested immediately.

 ## Ingest Data